 Which processes are in the scope of a SIAM operating model?

 It’s easy to get fixated on the primary processes of incident, problem, and change management.
-These are important, but we must broaden our line of vision to include all the ITSM processes described in ITIL.
+These are important, but we must broaden our line of vision to include all the ITSM processes described in ITIL (or the practices in ITIL 4).
 If we don’t do this, processes will not be optimized to work in a SIAM operating model, and will not take account of the multitude of potential organizations involved in its implementation.

 In addition, we should be thinking about the processes that will be impacted by the introduction of a multi-vendor operating model, such as the project lifecycle – right from the idea stage, through demand management, into project delivery and the Project Management Office.
 (I’ve written a paper describing “Why you Need a Single PMO in your SIAM model”, which you can read here.)